fdch/pd-messages/README.md

 This tutorial is still on the makings, so any suggestions will be more than welcomed.

+## Usage

+Download or clone and open with Pure Data [msp.ucsd.edu](http://msp.ucsd.edu).
+Then, browse through the tutorial.

+Enjoy,

+fdch

 ### Useful resources:

 * [PdWiki](http://puredata.info/community/pdwiki/PdInternalMessages/): a list of all pd-messages and a tutorial (Pd-0.34) by Damien Henry
 * [iemguts](https://git.iem.at/pd/iemguts.git) is really convenient for canvas-related stuff
 * [Barknecht](http://puredata.info/community/conventions/convention04/lectures/tk-barknecht): a tutorial on data structures